-5. OTHER DATA RECORDED AND ANALYSED
+4. OTHER DATA RECORDED AND ANALYSED

 The database has recorded the land use type with which poisoning and persecution incidents have been associated.
 While particular trends with regard to land-use type and recent activity in the areas are already emerging, for the time being these will not be reported on publically.
+Other data recorded includes the age and sex of the birds/animals affected.